Scheduled MonumentsEnglandGodstow Abbey: a Benedictine nunnery, associated earthworks, leats and bridge, immediately south of Godstow Bridge

 What is Godstow Abbey: a Benedictine nunnery, associated earthworks, leats and bridge, immediately south of Godstow Bridge?

-Godstow Abbey is a Benedictine nunnery founded in the mid-twelfth century on the banks of the River Thames near Oxford.
+Godstow Abbey is a Benedictine nunnery founded in the late twelfth century in Oxfordshire, situated immediately south of Godstow Bridge near Oxford.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1021366.

 Who is responsible for protecting Godstow Abbey: a Benedictine nunnery, associated earthworks, leats and bridge, immediately south of Godstow Bridge?